Responding to and Referring Students in Distress

 - Unusual irritability; outbursts of anger, unexplained crying, aggressiveness, excessive anxiety.

 - Educate yourself on what resources are available on campus and how to connect.

-- Consult with appropriate offices (i.e., Juniata College Counseling Center, Office for the Prevention of Interpersonal Violence, Dean of Students Office, Public Safety, etc.).
+- Consult with appropriate offices (i.e., Juniata College Glaeser Center for Counseling Services, Office for the Prevention of Interpersonal Violence, Dean of Students Office, Public Safety, etc.).

 - Have back-up support and know who to call in the event additional help is needed.